fsfw-dresden/usb-live-linux/README.md

 ![Screenshot FSFW-Schulstick with Xfce Desktop (2020-04-01)](doc/screenshot-Xfce-Desktop-2020-04-01.png "Screenshot FSFW-Schulstick with Xfce Desktop (2020-04-01)")

 ## Structure and Development
 This repository contains shell scripts to create a live-system from a nested tree of feature configuration fragments.
-These are being fed to Debian's [live-build](https://salsa.debian.org/live-team/live-build) tool, which assembles an ISO file that is then installed into an image.
-Using appropriate tools, this final image is than to be transferred to an USB flash drive.
+These are being fed to Debian's [live-build](https://salsa.debian.org/live-team/live-build) tool, which assembles an ISO file that is then installed to an USB pen drive or into an image file for distribution.
+Using an appropriate tool, this final image can then be transferred to an USB flash drive.

 ## Flavors
 While the original variant was the [Uni-Stick](variants.build/FSFW-Uni-Stick:Xfce:buster/README.md), we have since been working on bringing the system to [school kids](variants.build/FSFW-Schulstick/README.md) and [makers](variants.build/OSEG-Makerstick/README.md) as well.